 How to Make Inexpensive Rustic Hair Sticks

 Hair sticks are one of the oldest fashion accessories known to humankind.
 They have been used to secure long hair in virtually every culture on earth over the millennia.
 They are not difficult to use, and better yet they are easy to make.
-This article will show you how to transform a couple of twigs into a pair of elegant, practical hair sticks.
+This article will show you how to transform a couple of small sticks into a pair of elegant, practical hair sticks.

 Loppers, hand pruners or a small saw